RichardHuang24/Applied-Deep-Learning-Group-Project/README.md

 # 🐾 WSSS Framework

-A **Weakly-Supervised Semantic Segmentation** framework for training and evaluating segmentation models using CAM-based pseudo-labels and partial supervision.
+A **Weakly-Supervised Semantic Segmentation** framework for training and evaluating segmentation models using CAM-based pseudo-labels and partial or full supervision.

+---

 ## 📌 Overview

-This framework implements a full pipeline for Weakly-Supervised Semantic Segmentation:
+This framework implements a modular pipeline for weakly-supervised semantic segmentation using the Oxford-IIIT Pet dataset.
+It supports:

-1. Training an image classifier with various backbones and initialization methods.
+- Training classifiers with various backbones and initialization types
-2. Generating Class Activation Maps (CAMs) using different techniques (e.g., GradCAM, CAM).
+- Generating Class Activation Maps (CAMs)
-3. Creating pseudo-masks from the activation maps.
+- Converting CAMs to pseudo segmentation masks
-4. Training a segmentation model using the pseudo-masks or full masks.
+- Training segmentation models using weak or full supervision
-5. Evaluating the segmentation performance with standard metrics.
+- Evaluation and result aggregation

+All components are accessible via command-line interfaces in `main.py`.

 ---